Funding and loans for filmmaking courses

 For more information on how to apply, fees and awards please email firstname.lastname@example.org or call 01273 602070.

 When applying for a Brighton Film School course through UCAS you will need to enter our Institution Code - C57 and the Campus Code - F.

-Funding for the Cinematography and Directing Diploma
+Funding for the Filmmaking Diploma

 There is a variety of loans available from different schemes together with grants from several charities.
 We are unable to recommend any particular one on our website as they change too frequently, but advice may be given at your interview depending upon your circumstances.
 Some professional bodies and trades' unions have educational funds available.
 There are also many arts' foundations.
 A book called the Educational Grants Directory lists 1,000s of possible sources.
 You may also prefer a bank loan or even take advantage of our flexible payment terms and spread it over 10 months by direct debit.

 Do remember though - some loans or grants may NOT be available unless you are an EU citizen or from certain other European countries and details are available upon request once you have been accepted onto a course.
 Note also that you are unlikely to qualify for certain loans if you already have an outstanding student loan.
 The following is about Career Development Loans: